holgerschurig/holgerschurig.github.io/content/en/zephyr-fixing-lsp-issues.md

 {{< figure src="/ox-hugo/2024-01-05_733x74.png" >}} <br/>

-It turns out that Zephyr uses some command line options that the GCC Compiler <br/>
+It turns out that Zephyr uses some command-line options that the GCC Compiler <br/>
-understands.
+doesn't understand.
 The CLANG compiler (when compiling) ignores them.
-But when we use <br/>
+But not <br/>
-CLANG\*D\* (the daemon), this will be flagged as an error. <br/>
+the CLANGD language server.
+That one will bark about the not understood <br/>
+command-line options. <br/>

+In effect, you'll see errors in any of your source files.
+However, in reality, <br/>
+there aren't any errors present. <br/>

 ## Fixing these errors {#fixing-these-errors}

-Now, clangd takes all of the command line arguments from the compilation <br/>
+Now, clangd takes all of the command-line arguments from the compilation <br/>
 database.
 So after configuring, we simply modify the compilation database <br/>
 directly.
-So we define a Makefile target for this: <br/>
+Therefore, we define a Makefile target for this: <br/>

 ```text
 .PHONY:: fix_lsp_compilation_database